 Call us for help…

 If you were accused of sexual assault or rape by your spouse, please contact us at Colorado Legal Defense Group.
-Our experienced defense lawyers have many years of experience representing clients who have been involved in sexual assault and domestic violence disputes.
+Our experienced Denver sexual assault lawyers have many years of experience representing clients who have been involved in sexual assault and domestic violence disputes.
 We are among the best Colorado criminal defense attorneys to call.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.
+Contact us today by phone or in-person or in our Denver law office.

 - C.R.S.
 18-6-800.3(1)